bitrix24/b24restdocs/api-reference/user/userfields/user-userfield-file-get.md

 ## Example

 There is a field `UF_USR_1604998606834` of type file.
-By calling the method [user.current](../user-current.md), you can get the file in this field for the current user, where:
+By calling the [user.current](../user-current.md) method, you can get the file in this field for the current user, where:
-- **showUrl** - this is the URL that will display the file in the browser if the user is authenticated;
+- **showUrl** - is the URL that will display the file in the browser if the user is authenticated;
-- **downloadData** - the data that needs to be submitted to this method.
+- **downloadData** - the data that should be submitted to this method.

 ```
 [UF_USR_1604998606834] => Array